remusao/git-pre-commit-hook/README.rst

 * if files with .json extension contains invalid JSON
 * if Python-code doesn't pass check with flake8
 * if files with .rst extension contains invalid RST
+* if files with .yaml extension contains invalid YAML

 List available plugins::